DrEmpiricism/Optimize-Offline/README.md

 ## unattend.xml Answer File ##

 When an unattend.xml answer file is added to the 'Unattend' folder with the -Additional switch enabled, Optimize-Offline creates the '\Windows\Panther' directory within the image and copies the answer file to it.
 "Panther" was the code-name for a servicing and setup engine that began with Windows Vista.
+Addtionally, Optimize-Offline will check the contents of the unattend.xml to see if it includes offlineServicing or package servicing passes.
+If it does, it will apply the answer file directly to the image as well as copy it to the '\Windows\Panther' directory.

 During Windows installation, Windows Setup automatically looks for answer files for custom installations in certain locations.  %WINDIR%\Panther is the first directory checked for an answer file including the installation media.
 An unattend.xml located in the %WINDIR%\Panther directory will act just like an autounattend.xml does and can contain all the same content.
 This is an alternative way to run a custom answer file for Windows Setup automatically as opposed to setting an autounattend.xml to the root of the installation media type being used.

 An unattend.xml answer file can be created using the Windows System Image Manager that is including in the Windows ADK, or use some of the multiple online generators to create one.
 A word of caution, though, having incorrect or incomplete values in your answer file could prevent Windows from completing its setup or even starting its setup.
-Moreover, when customizing the disk layouts for installation, make certain you enter the proper drive index numbers, GPT partition sizes and type IDs.
+If a custom disk layout is included for installation, make certain you enter the proper drive index numbers, GPT partition sizes and type IDs.

-An example of an unattend.xml to boot into audit mode for System Preparation (Sysprep) and one for regular GPT/UEFI setup are included in the 'Unattend' folder.

 ## Script process and settings danger ##